MicrosoftDocs/well-architected/well-architected/cost/principles.md

 Business goals and the return on investment (ROI) drive a cost-effective workload while you keep to a given budget.
 The principles of cost optimization are important considerations that help you achieve both business objectives and cost justification.

-To assess your workload using the tenets found in the Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).
+To assess your workload using the tenets you find in the Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 The following design principles provide: